Nearsoft/apprentice/terminal/terminal.md

 #### Printing and env variables

-Now you might be thinking where does this all come from?
+Now you might be thinking, where does this all come from?
 Where are we?
 What's the space the terminal is printing in?
 Where does the prompt come from?

 Well first let's learn about the **printenv** and **set** commands.
-As every program the terminal has it's own defined variables in it's *environment*
+Like any other program the terminal has it's own defined variables in it's *environment*

-printenv and set (without any arguments) print the defined variables on the session
+printenv and set (without any arguments) print the defined variables in the session:

 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ printenv